-Related: If you’ve ventured too far backpacking and lost your way back, the Ultimate Survival Technologies Star Flash Micro Mirror is a great signaling device.
+Related: If you’ve ventured too far backpacking and lost your way back, the UST Star Flash Micro Mirror is a great signaling device.
 You can use the monocular to find the people in your group, then this signaling mirror that works even in overcast conditions, to let them know where you are.

 Weight: 2.4 ounces

 Specific features: 7x magnification; 18 mm diameter; high definition optical glass; multi-coated; molded grip; cleaning cloth, neck strap and holster included

 Description: The ROXANT High Definition Mini Monocular is a durable, albeit inexpensive monocular that’s powerful enough for beginners who want to use it for camping and general outdoor activities.
 Since it’s merely about 2 ounces, and so compact, it’s really portable and easy to hold steady for a prolonged time.
 Plus, we like that it has a molded grip that adds to this comfortable hold.

 The downside of this low weight is that it’s pretty difficult to hold close to your eyes and focus on a relatively small sight.